-This section describes how the incremental and differential backup methods work and discusses the pros and cons of each method.
+This section describes how the incremental and differential backup methods work.
+It includes an example of using each type of backup and discusses the steps required to restore from both to illustrate the pros and cons of each method.
 It is up to you to decide which method to go with in your backup plan.
-Incremental backups require less space but can take significantly more work during restore operations.
+Incremental backups require less space but as you will see, can take significantly more work during restore operations.
 Differential backups are the opposite.
-If restore time is your main consideration, then differential backups would likely be your best choice.
+If restore time is your main consideration then differential backups would likely be your best choice.
 If conserving space is the concern then incremental backups is the way to go.
 Remember that both backup types require a full backup as a baseline to produce a reliable backup of your data.